Bullying Prevention and Intervention Plan

 Every individual has the right to be in a safe school and community environment.

-We will support our commitment to a safe and respectful environment through all aspects of our school community, including curricula, instructional programs, staff development, extracurricular activities, and parent or guardian involvement.
+We will support our commitment to a safe and respectful environment through all aspects of our school community, including curricula, instructional programs, staff development, extracurricular activities, and parent/guardian involvement.
 We understand that a safe community depends on every member modeling respectful communication and action.

 Definitions of Bullying and Retaliation